Learning Time-optimized Path Tracking with or without Sensory Feedback: Approach

 As illustrated in Fig. \ref{fig:spline_change}, the reference path can be adjusted during motion execution.
 We note that the reference path can be traversed faster if more knots are included in the state.
 In return, however, a larger part of the reference path needs to be known in advance.

 The kinematic state of the robot is described by the position~$p$, velocity~$v$ and acceleration~$a$ of each robot joint.

-For the ball-on-plate task, the position of the ball on the plate is included in the state as sensory feedback.
-To maintain balance with the humanoid robot \mbox{ARMAR-4}, the position and the rotation of the robot's pelvis relative to its initial upright pose is included in the state.
+As sensory feedback, the position of the ball on the plate is included in the state of the ball-on-plate task.
+To maintain balance with the humanoid robot \mbox{ARMAR-4}, the position and the rotation of the robot's pelvis relative to its initial upright pose are included in the state.
 While we extract the data from simulation, it could also be provided by an inertia measurement unit (IMU).